Ashfield Reservoir: History

-The first post office opened in 1858, and the first official public school in 1878, and the district slowly developed.
-Canterbury Race Course, on the northern bank of the Cooks River has been one of Sydney's major racetracks since 1871.
-The railway station, on the Bankstown line, opened in 1895.

-Reservoir

 Ashfield Reservoir (Elevated), (WS 3) built in 1912, is one of a group of four similar elevated reservoirs in the Sydney Water system, the others being Bellevue Hill Reservoir (WS 10), 1910, Drummoyne Reservoir (Elevated) (WS 38), 1910, and Penshurst Reservoir (Elevated) (WS 87), 1910.

 Petersham Reservoir supplied western Sydney and Illawarra suburbs.
 A pumping station at Carlton lifted water to Penshurst to supply the higher areas of Kogarah.

 Originally, water from Woollahra Reservoir was fed back to Ashfield Reservoir (1888) to supply the higher areas in Inner West.
 By 1927 an additional main from Potts Hill supplied Ashfield Reservoir.
 The reservoir is now supplied by the City Tunnel.

 Description

 Ashfield Reservoir (Elevated), (WS 3) is one of a group of four similar elevated reservoirs in the Sydney Water system, the others being Bellevue Hill Reservoir (WS 10), 1910, Drummoyne Reservoir (Elevated) (WS 38), 1910, and Penshurst Reservoir (Elevated) (WS 87), 1910.

 Each reservoir is an elevated cylindrical riveted steel tank, resting on a concrete apron and supported on a steel girder frame.
 The perimeter of the steel stand has a facade of concrete columns and arches, which forms a decorative, rather than a structural feature.
 The walkway around the rim of the reservoir is attached to the outside and supported on brackets (decking planks removed).

 Standard features include: handrail in tubular steel, davit, access ladder, trigonometric station, inlet and outlet valve chambers.

 At its full service level of 260 ft, the reservoir has a capacity of 1000000 impgal.

 The site includes workshops and offices, as well as access to the Pressure Tunnels.
 Two skid huts are located in the grounds and are a rare survival, demonstrating former working conditions in MWS&DB.